Fuwn/Hostess/README.md

 2. Run `npm i`
 3. Run `npm run setup`

-Chibisafe is now installed, configured and ready.
+Hostess (chibisafe) is now installed, configured and ready.
 Now you need to serve it to the public by using a domain name.

-4. Check the [nginx](docs/nginx.md) file for a sample configuration that has every step to run Hostess securely on production.
+4. Check the [nginx](docs/nginx.md) file for a sample configuration that has every step to run Hostess (chibisafe) securely on production.

-After you finish setting up nginx, you need to start Hostess by using pm2.
+After you finish setting up nginx, you need to start Hostess (chibisafe) by using pm2.
 If you want to use something else like forever, ensure that the process spawned from `npm run start` never dies.

 5. Run `pm2 start pm2.json`:
 6. Profit